truenas/documentation/content/CORE/CORETutorials/InstallingJailSoftware.md

 It is a good idea to watch the compile until it finishes and the command prompt returns.

 Installed ports are registered in the same package database that manages packages.
-`pkg info` determines which ports were installed.
+The `pkg info` command determines which ports installed.

 ## Starting Installed Software

-After packages or ports are installed, they must be configured and started.
+After packages or ports are installed, you must configure and stare them.
 Configuration files are usually in <file>/usr/local/etc</file> or a subdirectory of it.
 Many FreeBSD packages contain a sample configuration file as a reference.
 Take some time to read the software documentation to learn which configuration options are available and which configuration files require editing.

 Most FreeBSD packages that contain a startable service include a startup script that is automatically installed to <file>/usr/local/etc/rc.d/</file>.
-After the configuration is complete, test starting the service by running the script with the *onestart* option.
+After the configuration is complete, test starting the service by running the script with the onestart option.
-For example, when *openvpn* is installed in a jail, these commands verify that the service has started:
+For example, when openvpn is installed in a jail, these commands verify that the service has started:

 ```
 /usr/local/etc/rc.d/openvpn onestart